 In my experience, swimmer puppies are not a lost cause and can be successfully rehabilitated with a little time, and will go on to be normal young dogs that you would never have known struggled in their first few weeks of life.

 I should hope that it goes without saying that if you are worried about your puppy’s health or are not sure how to help your pup properly, consult your veterinary surgeon for help and advice.

 Have you got a puppy or young dog?
-Check out TP Feeds Hypoallergenic Puppy to give your puppy the best start in life.
+Check out TP Feeds All Life Stages Grain Free Beef with Superfood Mix to give your puppy the best start in life.

 Single Puppy Syndrome - Raising An 'Only Puppy'